microsoft/oxa-tools/README.md

 `sudo onebox.sh` OR
 `sudo bash onebox.sh -r devstack -b stable -d hokiePokiePass11 --msft-oauth prod`

-What's been tested: server edition on azure, desktop edtion in virtualbox VM, docker containers with systemd.
-Please open an "issue" in github if you encounter any problems.
+What's been tested: server edition on azure, desktop edition in virtualbox VM, docker containers with systemd.
+Please open an "issue" in Github if you encounter any problems.

 ## Deploying high availability instance (for production-like environments)